skypjack/entt/docs/md/entity.md

 ## Context variables

 Each registry has a _context_ associated with it, which is an `any` object map accessible by both type and _name_ for convenience.
-The _name_ isn't really a name though.
-In fact, it's a numeric id of type `id_type` used as a key for the variable.
+The _name_ is not really a name though.
+In fact, it is a numeric id of type `id_type` used as a key for the variable.
 Any value is accepted, even runtime ones.<br/>
 The context is returned via the `ctx` functions and offers a minimal set of features including the following: